Skip to content

 Detailed explanation of JAVA_OPTS:

--Ddd.agent.host=localhost: DataKit address, optional.
+-Ddd.agent.host=localhost DataKit address, optional.

--Ddd.agent.port=9529: DataKit port, required.
+-Ddd.agent.port=9529 DataKit port, required.

 -Ddd.version: Version, optional.

--Ddd.jmxfetch.check-period: Collection frequency in milliseconds, default 1500, optional.
+-Ddd.jmxfetch.check-period Indicates collection frequency in milliseconds, default 1500, optional.

--Ddd.jmxfetch.statsd.host=127.0.0.1: Statsd collector connection address same as DataKit address, optional.
+-Ddd.jmxfetch.statsd.host=127.0.0.1 statsd collector connection address same as DataKit address, optional.

--Ddd.jmxfetch.statsd.port=8125: UDP connection port for DataKit's statsd collector, default 8125, optional.
+-Ddd.jmxfetch.statsd.port=8125 Indicates the UDP connection port of the statsd collector on DataKit, default 8125, optional.

 - name: DD_AGENT_HOST